2018 European Championships: European Championships Trophy

-On 1 August 2018, at the "Great Big Opening Party" in Glasgow, a new European Championship Trophy was unveiled, to be awarded to the nation achieving the most gold medals across all seven sports during the Championships.
+On 1 August, at the "Great Big Opening Party" in Glasgow, a new European Championship Trophy was unveiled, which was awarded to the nation achieving the most gold medals across all seven sports during the Championships.
 It was presented by Katherine Grainger, Emma Fredh and Angelina Melnikova on behalf of the seven European federations involved in the event.
 On 12 August, the trophy was presented to the leading nation on the overall table, Russia, in a ceremony in Glasgow.

-List of individual Championships
+List of individual championships

-The following Championships have been brought together in the 2018 European Championships:
+The following championships have been brought together in the 2018 European Championships: